paweljarosz/defall/README.md

 ## Features

-- Utilises powerful AI solutions for breathtaking new solutions.
+- ~~Utilises powerful AI solutions for breathtaking new solutions.~~
-- Simulates the real life like process of thinking and processing thoughts for added dramatic effect.
+- ~~Simulates the real life like process of thinking and processing thoughts for added dramatic effect.~~
 - Encourages taking coffee breaks with prompts when the system encounters a glitch.
 - Generates unique game ideas by combining different elements of game design.
 This is an actual useful feature.
 For real.

+## Online version

+Online version of the generator is available here: [https://paweljarosz.itch.io/defall](https://paweljarosz.itch.io/defall)

+## Contributing

+Feel the creative spark?
+Contributions (especially with new game ideas) are welcome!
+If you have ideas for new game descriptions or enhancements, please open an issue or submit a pull request.

 ## Installation

-You can use DefALL in your own project by adding this project as a Defold library dependency.
+You can use DefALL in your own Defold project by adding this project as a Defold library dependency.
 Open your `game.project` file and in the dependencies field under `Project` add:

     `https://github.com/paweljarosz/defall/archive/master.zip`